-Even though California doesn't have a protocol in place, there was a time when lawmakers tried to establish one.
+Even though a state of California bereavement leave protocol is not currently in place, there was a time when lawmakers tried to establish one.
 In 2007, Senate Bill 549 was introduced by Sen. Ellen Corbett (D-San Leandro), who stated: "Without legislation providing the right to bereavement leave, an employer may legally discharge an employee for requesting or taking any leave of absence to prepare or attend the funeral of a loved one."
-The bill offered California employees the right to take off four unpaid days from work due to the death of a child, parent, spouse, domestic partner, sibling, grandparent or grandchild.
+The bill offered California employees the right to take off four unpaid days from work due to the death of a child, parent, spouse, domestic partner, sibling, grandparent, or grandchild.
 The bill wouldn't guarantee a worker's pay for his or her time away, but it would safeguard the job.

-However, Gov. Arnold Schwarzenegger vetoed this bill because he felt most California business owners already have standard bereavement leave policies in place and approving this legislation would add confusion.
+However, Gov. Arnold Schwarzenegger vetoed this bill because he felt bereavement leave in CA was redundant, as business owners already had standard bereavement leave policies in place and approving this legislation would add confusion.
 "Instead of expanding the confusing network of laws that presently exist, employers and employees should be working together to eliminate confusion and create a system of workplace laws that protect workers, provides reasonable leave requirements, and offers both employers and employees flexibility to meet their respective needs," he wrote in his veto.

 What Most Employers Offer

 Most business owners in California offer some sort of bereavement leave package for their employees, who typically utilize unused personal, sick and vacation time when they need to attend a funeral.
 However, if that time is not available and a protocol is not in place, a worker risks losing his or her job by taking this time off.

 For those companies that have bereavement leave policies in place, documentation of the loved one's death -- usually a copy of the obituary is sufficient -- may be required.
 Anywhere from one to four days (either paid or unpaid) is usually permitted for the following immediate family members: